happyiwin/sindresorhus.github.com/README.md

 Personal website of Sindre Sorhus

-## Run
+## Getting Started

 ### Prerequisites

 - [jekyll](http://jekyllrb.com)
-- [grunt ](https://github.com/cowboy/grunt) (`npm install -g grunt`)
+- [grunt ](https://github.com/cowboy/grunt) `npm install -g grunt`

 ### Compile

-- Open the current folder in Terminal.
+1. Open the current folder in Terminal.
-- `jekyll --server --auto` to make it auto update on file change.
+2. `jekyll --server --auto` to auto update on file change.
-- New tab: `grunt watch` to make it compile on file change.
+3. `grunt watch` in a new tab to compile on file change.

 ## Built with